Dear Dancer,

 when the movies were shown in the Middle East, they, in turn, influenced the fashions of

 Middle Eastern women.
-As my grandmother said, "Every woman wanted to dress like Mata
+As my grandmother said, "Every woman wanted to dress like Mata Hari!"

 My

-grandmother would be shocked to know that until the 8th century B.C.,
+grandmother would be shocked to know that until the 8th century BC,

+nudity was the norm for the female dancer in the Middle East!
 Ironically, the rise of patriarchy in the Middle East also brought with it

 the rise of women's fashion!
 The iconographic record of the time shows that

-in the 8th century B.C. the nude female was superseded by the image of the
+in the 8th century BC the nude female was superseded by the image of the

 semi-nude female adorned in robes, belts, and jewelry!
 Haute

-couture was discovered by the priestesses of Aphrodite and the belly dance costume was born!
+couture was discovered by the priestesses of Aphrodite and the belly

-Since the 1920's, and the influence of Hollywood, the costume has become
+Since the 1920's, and the influence of

-costume serves to accent the dancer's movements and heighten the viewer's
+Hollywood, the costume has become an essential part of the belly dance.
+The costume serves to accent the dancer's movements and heighten the

-that is flashy, yet feminine.
+color, that is flashy, yet feminine.

-The costumes at BellyDanceCostumes.com
+costumes at BellyDanceCostumes.com

 are specially crafted to facilitate a magical dance experience.
 Each